danny-rashd/ai07-heart-disease/README.md

 The aim of this project is to create a deep learning model to predict whether a patient has heart disease or not.

-The model is trained with [Heart Disease Dataset](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset) obtained from kaggle.
-The dataset consists of 2 classes which is 0 (no heart disease) or 1 (has heart disease).
+The model is trained with the [Heart Disease Dataset](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset) that was obtained from kaggle.

 ## 2. IDE and Framework